raphamorim/react-ape/docs/contributing-how-to-contribute.md

 + Bulling
 + Personal Offenses

-Together, we can maintain the health of our project, some responsibilities of the members:
+We can maintain the health of our project.
+Here is some responsibilities of the members:

-+ To be educated
++ First: BE NICE!
 + Respond when mentioned
-+ Help the beginners (remember, you were a beginner).
++ Support the beginners (remember, you were a beginner).
 + Follow our codes guidelines in PR discourses and request for featues